HIPAA Alert: Potential Data Breach Learn More

 The cancer specialist took a position as a staff oncologist at a community hospital while his wife joined a nearby pediatric practice.
 In addition to caring for patients and their children, they provided support and encouragement to his sister-in-law as she cared for her daughter until the child’s death at 15 months of age.
 “Since that time, my sister-in-law has done incredible work on behalf of people with SMA, raising more than $1 million to fund research into the disease and its treatment,” Dr. Aviles said, noting with pride that her fund-raising helped pave the way for the first therapy for SMA to be approved by the Food and Drug Administration in 2016.

-Starting a practice at age 41
+Starting a cancer care practice at age 41

 It didn’t take long after their move for Dr. Aviles and his wife to realize that Cape Cod was where they wanted to spend the rest of their years and careers.
 That decision set the stage for another momentous one: the cancer specialist decided that he wanted to start his own practice in order to provide highly personalized oncology and hematology care.
 Although he was 41 at the time, an age when many people are more interested in career stability than taking on risk, Dr. Aviles and his wife committed to launching Hematology Oncology Specialists of Cape Cod.
 “We put everything we had into our current office,” the physician says, noting that he saw patients in a surgical practice while the office at 26 Edgerton Drive underwent construction over many months.